chocolatey/docs/input/en-us/chocolatey-gui/user-interface/main-window/package-details/actions/pin.md

 ---
 Order: 40
-xref: gui-package-details
+xref: gui-package-details-actions-pin
-Title: Package Details
+Title: Pin
-Description: Information about displaying detailed information about a specific package
+Description: Information on how to use the Pin action
 ShowInNavBar: false
 ShowInSideBar: false
 ---